vijay-eis/rfcs/text/0000-localizing-api-messages.md

 ## Unresolved Questions
-- Use of ICU for standardizing messages value format in translation files
+- Use of ICU for standardizing messages value format in translation files.
+Impact analysis if were not to adopt ICU standard
 - Tradeoffs
 - Can the localization project support translating files that are in different formats.
-  JSON, properties file etc..
+  JSON, properties file etc.
 - Terminology Section